saksham4106/anime-terminal/README.md

 * curl
 * sed
 * celluloid
-* youtube-dl (not required to watch/only required if you need to download the anime)
+* ffmpeg (not required to watch/only required if you need to download the anime)

 ## Optional Dependency
 * git (to clone the script to your machine)